filipmerdic/twitter-scraper/README.md

    - Invite bot to your target channel

 3. **Target Profiles**:
+   - Use the web interface at `http://localhost:3000` to manage profiles
-   - Edit `config/profiles.json` with Twitter usernames to monitor
+   - Or edit `src/config/profiles.json` manually with Twitter usernames to monitor

 ## 📁 Project Structure